Price-Point/public-api-docs/locations.md

 }
 ```
 #### Note(s)
-1. The mileage displays the exact distance between the input coordinates and the locations coordinates, while the extraMileage displays the distance from the input coordinates to the outermost coordinate considered part of the resulting location.
+1. The mileage displays the exact mileage between the user input coordinates and the system locations coordinates.
+50 miles is considered the maximum standard distance between a user input coordinates and the system locations coordinates.
+While extraMileage displays the additional miles beyond 50 miles from the user input coordinates to the farthest outermost coordinate considered part of the resulting location.
 1. You must always provide values for latitude, longitude,
 and countryCode.